-Barna is known for her work on fine-grained algorithm design leading to enhanced computation efficiency and practical solutions for a range of problems.
-She is the co-founder of Theoretical Computer Science Women (TCS Women) Organization and is an active proponent of diversity and equity in Engineering disciplines.
-Among her various accolades include a Presidential Early Career Award for Scientists & Engineers (PECASE) 2019, an Alfred P. Sloan Fellowship 2019, an NSF CAREER Award 2017 and Google and Yahoo Faculty Awards.
-Before joining the Berkeley faculty, she was in the faculty of Computer Science at the University of Massachusetts Amherst, and even before that, she was a senior research scientist at AT&T Shannon Research Laboratory.
+Barna Saha is known for her work on fine-grained algorithm design leading to enhanced computation efficiency and practical solutions for a range of problems.
+She is the co-founder of Theoretical Computer Science Women Organization and is an active proponent of diversity and equity in Engineering disciplines.
+Among her various accolades include a Presidential Early Career Award for Scientists & Engineers 2019, an Alfred P. Sloan Fellowship 2019, an NSF CAREER Award 2017 and Google and Yahoo Faculty Awards.
+Before joining the Berkeley faculty, Barna was in the faculty of Computer Science at the University of Massachusetts Amherst, and even before that, she was a senior research scientist at AT&T Shannon Research Laboratory.
 Her research interest include theoretical computer science, probabilistic method and randomized algorithms, and large scale data analytics.

 - Probability, Geometry, and Computation in High Dimensions, Fall 2020.
 Visiting Scientist.

 - Theory of Reinforcement Learning, Fall 2020.
 Visiting Scientist.

 - Online and Matching-Based Market Design, Fall 2019.
 Visiting Scientist.

 - Foundations of Data Science, Fall 2018.
 Visiting Scientist.

 - Fine-Grained Complexity and Algorithm Design, Fall 2015.
 Research Fellow.